Frequently Asked Questions

 What You Need to Bring

-- If you booked a charter online, be ready to depart by 4:45 AM the day of the charter.
+- If you booked a day charter online be ready to depart by 4:45 AM (5:45 AM in August) on the day of the charter.

-- Booking an overnight charter requires you to be here between noon and 4 PM and be ready to depart.
-Please note.
-You might have to wait in your fishing spot until 6 PM.
-If that time changes because of daylight or other circumstances, you will be notified in advance via email.
+- Booking an overnight charter requires you to be here between 2 and 3 PM and be ready to depart.
+Please note: you might have to wait in your fishing spot until 6 PM.

 - Fishing sites for one person are extremely limited.
-Be prepared to be flexible.
+Be prepared to be flexible to be paired up with another customer if necessary.

-- Proxies allowed if it's the only permit you're fishing.
-If it's fished in conjunction with your permit, there will be an additional fare charge.
+- Proxies allowed if it's the only permit your're fishing.
+If it's fished in conjunction with your permit, there will be an additional $200 fare charged.

-If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable.
-We will evaluate cancellations on a case-by-case basis, i.e. family emergencies, sickness, etc.
+If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable, not including any booking fees.
+We will evaluate cancellations on a case-by-case basis.

 If we cancel, you will receive a full refund.
-Reasons we many cancel include, but are not limited to, the following:
+Reasons we may cancel include, but are not limited to, the following:

 - ADF&G closes the season by emergency order.